 The City of Atlanta Retiree Healthcare Plan (Plan) is a single-employer defined benefit healthcare plan which provides Other Postemployment Benefits (OPEB) to eligible retirees, dependents and their beneficiaries.
 The Plan was established by legislative acts and functions in accordance with existing City laws.
-OPEB of the City includes health, dental, and vision care and life insurance.
-Separate financial statements are not prepared for the Plan.
+The Plan provides members upon eligible retirement, with lifetime healthcare, prescription drug, dental, and life insurance benefits.
+Separate financial statements were prepared for the Plan as required under GASB 75 for fiscal years starting after June 30, 2017.